Sun, sand, sea – and a good dose of luxury.

 Tip

-When looking at Pueblo Bonito Los Cabos reviews, note that for a change of scene, you have free use of the facilities at the Pueblo Bonito Sunset Beach on the Pacific side.
+When looking at Pueblo Bonito Los Cabos reviews (for “Blanco”), note that for a change of scene, you have free use of the facilities at the adjacent PB Rose and at the Pueblo Bonito Sunset Beach on the Pacific side.

-Take the complimentary shuttle bus from the Pueblo Bonito Rose to get there.
+Take the complimentary shuttle bus from the Pueblo Bonito Rose to get to Sunset Beach.

 Pueblo Bonito Los Cabos Blanco Beach Resort: Check rates and availability